dashpay/platform/packages/js-dash-sdk/docs/usage/dashcorelib-primitives.md

 ## Mnemonic

 Implementation of [BIP39 Mnemonic code for generative deterministic keys](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
-Generates random mnemonic with chosen language, validates a mnemonic or returns associated HDPrivateKey.
+Generates a random mnemonic with the chosen language, validates a mnemonic or returns the associated HDPrivateKey.

 `const { Mnemonic } = Dash.Core;`